samsquire/ideas3/README.md

 # 13. Peer optimizable software

 How can software be written so that other people can optimize it?
 This idea is so that I can write my software once and get performance optimisations from random people on the internet days after writing it.
 How do you write optimizable software?
-Two ways of writing self-optimizable software I can think of are:
+Some ways of writing self-optimizable software I can think of are:

 * Reify (make concrete) technical decisions explicitly as modules in the system and provide a way to map between technical decisions
 * Invert the control of the software so that the software is called by framework rather than as a library.
+* Create interfaces that support usage in different ways

 The following are optimisations that can be reified.